xnen/AIRTimerResolution_ANE/README.md

 **Step 4:** Replace the two `library.swf` files in `\` and `\META-INF\ANE\Windows-x86\` from your TimerResANE directory, with the built SWF from Step 2.
 - (Built SWF is found in ``bin`` of the FlashDevelop directory.
 Note that it must be named library.swf)

-**Step 5:** Build the native library using at least Visual Studio 2019 for Release.
+**Step 5:** Build the native library using at least Visual Studio 2019.
+Make sure you are building 'Release' for 'x86'.
 You will need to configure the Include Directories to add the `include` directory from your Adobe AIR SDK.
 You will also need to add an additional dependency to the Linker pointing to `\lib\win\FlashRuntimeExtensions.lib` of your AIR SDK.

 **Step 6:** Replace ``TimerResExtDLL.dll`` from `\META-INF\ANE\Windows-x86\` with your newly compiled native DLL from Step 5.